 The Biological Hierarchy of a Coral Reef

-Coral reef ecosystems can also be understood through their ecological framework which highlights how interconnected they are.
+Coral reef ecosystems can also be understood through their ecological framework, which highlights how coral reef animals are linked in an interwoven web with corals, plants, algae as well as microorganisms.

 • Individual polyps are the fundamental building blocks.